byjg/xmlnuke-php5-installer/README.md

 ### Install & Run

 - Download the folder 'installer' into a folder in your Web Server.
-- Access from your web browser: http://your-server/same-folder/installer
+- Access from your web browser: http://your-server/some-folder/installer

 ### Requirements to run the Installer

-- The installer needs write permission in the XMLNuke path and in the Project Path choosen;
+- The installer needs write permission in the XMLNuke path and in the Project Path;
 - The command 'exec' is required for create a PHP5 project from scratch;
 - Download the XMLNuke from the repository is a good choose for maintain your framework updated, but requires the subversion installed in your server ;